Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Ok, I agree, it’s not easy to make a decision for the Lego God or the Jigsaw Puzzle God!
-Both have major issues and questions that have not been satisfactorily answered by these thousands of religious groups and the erudite theologians who have spent their lives pouring over sacred books and praying to their God for answers.
+Both have major issues and questions that these thousands of religious groups and the erudite theologians who have spent their lives poring over sacred books and praying to their God for answers have not satisfactorily answered.

 I’m not going to answer these questions here and now.
 Not because I don’t want to.
 But because if I make choice 1 or choice 2 it wouldn’t make any difference… in that there’s no space in a blog post to back up either reply.

-Yet, when all is said and done–about Legos and Jigsaw Puzzles–an answer, a real answer that makes sense would be worthwhile.
-Especially in the troubling times we find ourselves in at the end of 2015, when, as I write, an entire city, the beautiful capital of Belgium, Brussels, has literally been shut down for fear of terrorism.
-Shops are closed, events postponed and downtown deserted.
-All in the name of ‘religion’… someone else’s spiritual beliefs.
+Yet, when all is said and done—about Legos and Jigsaw Puzzles–an answer, a real answer that makes sense, would be worthwhile.
+Especially in the troubling times, we find ourselves in at the end of 2021, when, as I write, Covid-19 has upset populations of entire countries around the world.

 Why?
 Why?
 Why? screams the world.

 Not an easy situation, in fact, an extremely hard conundrum, if that’s even a word I can use to describe the predicament we’re in.
 Yet, that is the goal The Explanation has set for itself.
 And there is an answer forthcoming.
 Stay tuned, subscribe to the totally private list which will keep you posted about updates and new posts.

 Why specifically 557,707 Lego pieces and jigsaw puzzle pieces?
 Surprise, to be continued … subscribe above and leave your comments below.

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.